-A planet where Italian supercars ply the roads, billionaires moor their luxury super yachts and James Bond scenes unfold.
+It is a planet where Italian supercars ply the roads, billionaires moor their super luxury yachts, and James Bond scenes unfold.

 Driving a Ferrari

-I’d purposefully chosen Monaco over Nice as the pick-up point for my first Ferrari driving experience, thinking if there were a place to cruise around in style, it’s the roads used by Formula 1 race cars in the annual Monaco Grand Prix (which just wrapped up this past weekend, incidentally).
+I'd purposefully chosen Monaco over Nice as the pick-up point for my first Ferrari driving experience, thinking if there were a place to cruise around in style, it's the roads used by Formula 1 race cars in the annual Monaco Grand Prix.

 He had to drive me back across the border to France before I could get behind the wheel.